ShadowJunior/hands-on-housing-prediction/scripts/README.md

 Files in this folder:

-- `handson.ipynb` — The Jupyter notebook with the step-by-step analysis.
+- `housing_prediction.ipynb` — The Jupyter notebook with the step-by-step analysis.
-- `handson.py` — Original script (if present) that was converted into the notebook.
+- `housing_prediction.py` — Original script that was converted into the notebook.
 - `housing.csv` — The dataset used by the notebook (expected to be in the same folder).

 Goal: provide a clear, runnable example that shows how to start a small ML project: load data, inspect it, do simple preprocessing, and split it for modeling.